 Try this easy recipe for golden Italian semolina bread the next time you want something special to accompany any homemade soup or pasta dish.
 It’s great for snacking, too, with Italian cold cuts and cheese.

-Please leave a question or a comment and rate this recipe with the stars below, then Pin, Tweet and/or share on Facebook and Instagram.
-If you make the Italian semolina bread recipe, it would be wonderful if you’d post a photo on Instagram with #mjbakesalot and I’d love it if you would also come back here and make a comment with your results.
+Please leave a question or a comment and rate this recipe with the stars below, then Pin, Tweet and/or share on Facebook.
+If you make the recipe, I’d love it if you would come back and make a comment with your results.
 Share a photo on Instagram to show your baking prowess!

 Thanks, and buon appetito!